privacybydesign/pbdf-website/pages/en/download-en.md

   nl: /download
 ---

-The IRMA app is available for Android and for iOS.
+The IRMA app is available for Android (Google) and for iOS (Apple).
 You can download it using one of these buttons.

 <a href="https://play.google.com/store/apps/details?id=org.irmacard.cardemu" target="_blank"><img src="/images/google-play-badge.png" alt="Play Store" width="150"></a>